tes69ducker/Image-Clustering-ML/README.md

 ### Why This Approach?

 Traditional K-Means requires knowing the number of clusters in advance.
-This implementation **dynamically discovers** the optimal number of clusters based on feature similarity, making it more flexible for real-world datasets where the number of categories is unknown.
+This implementation **dynamically discovers** the optimal number of clusters based on feature similarity, making it more flexible for datasets where the number of categories is unknown.

+### Current Demonstration

+The algorithm is **demonstrated on a dataset of 603 flower images**, showcasing its effectiveness in Computer Vision applications.
+The modular design allows for easy adaptation to other image datasets.

 ---